 “Fine,” Leandros said.
 He smirked and began to tug down the bandages.
 “Would you like to see?”

 “Are you sure?”

-Leandros realized he was smiling and quickly stopped.
+Leandros realized he was smiling and made himself stop.
 “Hand me my shirt, would you?
 I have better things to do than sit around and chat.”